Richmond Tigers (baseball): History

-The 1946 Richmond Roses were preceded by the 1930 Richmond Roses of the Class B level Central League.
+After minor league baseball in Richmond began with the 1907 Richmond Quakers franchise of the Ohio-Indiana League, the Richmond Roses were preceded by the 1930 Richmond "Roses" of the Class B level Central League.

-The Richmond Roses resumed minor league baseball play in 1946 as members of the eight–team Class D level Ohio State League, which was expanding from a six–team league in 1945, adding teams in Richmond and Dayton.
-The Dayton Indians, Lima Terriers, Marion Cardinals, Middletown Rockets, Newark Moundsmen, Springfield Giants and Zanesville Dodgers joined Richmond in beginning league play on April 30, 1946.
+In 1946, the Richmond "Roses" resumed minor league baseball play, as members of the eight–team Class D level Ohio State League.
+Richmond was an expansion team in the league, which was grown from a six–team league in 1945, by adding the Richmond team and the Dayton Indians.
+The Dayton Indians, Lima Terriers, Marion Cardinals, Middletown Rockets, Newark Moundsmen, Springfield Giants and Zanesville Dodgers teams joined Richmond in beginning league play on April 30, 1946.

 The Richmond Roses were an affiliate of the Boston Braves.
-Richmond ended the 1946 Ohio State League season with a record of 76–63, placing 3rd in the Ohio State League, finishing 6.0 games behind the 1st place Springfield Giants.Merle Settlemire served as manager, as the Roses qualified for the playoffs.
-The Zanesville Dodgers defeated Richmond in a four–game sweep in the 1st round of playoffs.
+Richmond ended the 1946 Ohio State League season with a record of 76–63, placing third in the Ohio State League, finishing 6.0 games behind the first place Springfield Giants.
+Merle Settlemire served as manager, as the Roses qualified for the playoffs.
+The Zanesville Dodgers defeated Richmond in a four–game sweep in the first round of playoffs.

-Continuing play in the 1947 Ohio State League, the Roses placed 5th and did not qualify for the playoffs.
-Richmond ended the 1947 regular season with a record of 62–72, finishing 24.5 games behind the 1st place Zanesville Dodgers.
+Continuing play in the 1947 Ohio State League, the Roses placed fifth and did not qualify for the playoffs.
+Richmond ended the 1947 regular season with a record of 62–72, finishing 24.5 games behind the first place Zanesville Dodgers.
 The Roses were managed by Rex Carr.
 Richmond's Robert Verrier led the league with 127 runs scored.

-In 1948, the Ohio State League expanded beyond the state and became the Class D level Ohio–Indiana League.
-The Muncie Packers joined seven returning Ohio State League teams in beginning league play on May 2, 1948.
+In 1948, the Ohio State League had expanded beyond the state of Ohio and the league was renamed to become the Class D level Ohio–Indiana League.
+The Muncie Reds franchise joined with seven Ohio based teams in beginning league play on May 2, 1948.

 The Roses continued as a minor league affiliate of the Boston Braves in 1948.
-Ending the 1948 Ohio–Indiana League season in 6th place, Richmond did not qualify for the playoffs of the eight–team league.
-The Roses had a record of 64–75, playing under manager Ollie Byers and finished 18.0 games behind the 1st place Zanesville Dodgers in the regular season final standings.
+Ending the 1948 Ohio–Indiana League season in sixth place, Richmond did not qualify for the playoffs of the eight–team league.
+The Roses had a record of 64–75, playing under manager Ollie Byers and finished 18.0 games behind the first place Zanesville Dodgers in the regular season final standings.

-In 1949, Richmond became a minor league affiliate of the Detroit Tigers.
-The newly named Richmond "Tigers" placed 7th in the regular season standings.
+In 1949, Richmond became a minor league affiliate of the Detroit Tigers and adopted their nickname.
+The newly named Richmond "Tigers" placed seventh in the regular season Ohio State League final regular season standings.
 The Tigers ended the regular season with a record of 65–73, playing the season under managers Cyril Pfeifer and Kenneth Holtcamp.
-The Tigers finished 15.5 games behind the 1st place Portsmouth A's.
+The Tigers finished 15.5 games behind the first place Portsmouth A's and did not qualify for the four-team playoffs.